The Best Barefoot Chelsea Boots That Won’t Squish Your Toes!

 Leather Upper | Leather Lining | Sizes EU 34-45

-When it comes to Chelsea boot styling, the Lila is my go-to.
+When it comes to Chelsea boot styling, the Lila has been a go-to for years.
 I wanted something that looked more like a classic Chelsea boot than other barefoot options, so I went out and designed one!
 The leather paneling over the elastic makes for a more sophisticated look, so these dress up really well too.
 I reach for them and the Rosa boot (similar but with side zipper) all fall and winter when I really want to look good!

 Lila Chelsea boots have a quality leather upper, leather lining, and leather insole – all chrome free and vegetable tanned without the use of harsh chemicals.
 It takes significantly longer and is more expensive to tan leather in this way, but it’s safer for skin and is softer/more breathable than chrome tanned leather.

 The outsole has a rubber bottom for a bit of grip, but they are not intended for rugged use.
-And it is a bit thicker and stiffer sole than some barefoot Chelsea boots, so if you want a real flexible feel you’ll probably like the others here better!
+And it is a bit thicker and stiffer sole (because it’s entirely leather) than some barefoot Chelsea boots, so if you want a real flexible feel you’ll probably like the others here better!

 Me at the leather production facility in Gaziantep, Turkey during the tanning process!